JotinderBhamra/maths102-creative-work/README.md

 ## How To View It

 Open [`index.html`](/Users/jotinderbhamra/maths-creative-work/index.html) in a browser and interact with the slider in the graph section.

-## Note

-The page content currently says `MATHS102` in a few places, even though this README is written for `MATHS108`.

 ## Author